Vintharas/js13k-spaceshooter/README.md

     the position reaching maxInteger.
 We can solve this by using both position and sectors. (so we never go over the position maxInteger)
   - create a map of a starting number of sectors
+    - start with a fixed sized based on max and min size of number and that's it .
+In v2 I can create a infinite universe xD.
   - separate sectors by some distance of "empty" space
   - reuse objects using object pool
   - save state in an object